-Training is a key part of the student experience and we have developed a wide repertoire of training opportunities, customised for our DTP students.
-Our programme recognises the need to develop bioscientists with a range of research skills and in particular to equip them with the core mathematical, data analysis and generic professional skills that are necessary for bioscience research in the coming decades.
+Training is a key part of the student experience.
+Our programme recognises the need to develop bioscientists with a range of research skills, such as core mathematical and data analysis skills, as well as broader professional competencies that are necessary for bioscience research in the coming decades.
 Our training programme also aims to foster the building of strong relationships across and within our three partner universities.
 To these ends we offer a structured programme of cohort-wide training modules developed specifically for the DTP.
 The core events of the annual training schedule are:

-In addition to the above DTP-organised training there is a huge range of training courses, seminars, conferences and other events offered across the White Rose universities.
+In addition to the above DTP-organised training there is a range of training courses, seminars, conferences and other events offered across the White Rose universities.
 Student’s supervisory teams offer further support in reflecting on their progress and identifying individual training needs.

-During their PhD, in the middle years of their training, students will undertake a 3 month Professional Internships for PhD Students (PIPS).
+During their PhD, in the middle years of their training, students undertake a 3 month Professional Internship for PhD Students (PIPS).
 This is a very important component of our DTP and gives our students the opportunity to gain experience of work in a professional environment, as well as acquiring transferable skills that will be beneficial in their future careers.
 Our flexible PIPS scheme will enable students to find placement opportunities tailored to their own needs.
-The process is student-led and we ensure that each student is supported through the process of applying and securing a PIPS placement by specialised professional development coordinators based at each of the White Rose universities.
-See PIPS pages for more information.
+The process is student-led and we ensure that each student is supported through the process of applying and securing a PIPS by specialised professional development co-ordinators based at each of the universities.

 More details about past and upcoming centrally organised training can be found from the Training dropdown menu or hyperlinks above.
 We review and update our training in response to student feedback to enable us to provide relevant and interesting training sessions, which will enhance our student’s research experience and career prospects.